alicecaml/alicecaml.org/content/blog/package-hygiene-in-alice/index.md

 However passing `c`'s object files with `-I` would make it possible for `a` to refer to `c` _directly_, which violates the first hygiene property.

-This is where the new `-H` option comes in handy.
+This is where the new `-H` option might save us.
 That option acts similarly to `-I`, in that it lets the compiler use modules defined in a directory when compiling code that refers to them, however unlike `-I` it doesn't allow code to refer to these modules _directly_.
 So a hygienic approach to building a package using `-H`